front-end-intermediate/session-2/readme.md

 Essentially, it requires '.exe' for chrome and uses delineated double quotes - \"

-Additional Windwos resources for Nodejs:
+Additional Windows resources for Nodejs:

 [Microsoft's Nodejs Guidelines](https://github.com/Microsoft/nodejs-guidelines) is full of helpful information.